310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 Huh?
 What’s with this big ol’ envelope?
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki v2 %}
 Ooh!
 These papers must be the script and details for the school drama you’ll be appearing in, Kiryu!

 Your little sister came all the way just to deliver that!?
 How admirable of her!
-There, there, there~♪
+Theeere, there, there~♪
 {% endbubble %}

 {% bubble Kuro glare %}